Sociological classifications of religious movements: Cult typology

-Bruce Campbell discusses six groups in his analysis: Theosophy, Wisdom of the Soul, spiritualism, New Thought, Scientology, and Transcendental Meditation.
+Campbell discusses six groups in his analysis: Theosophy, Wisdom of the Soul, spiritualism, New Thought, Scientology, and Transcendental Meditation.

-In the late-nineteenth century a number of works appeared that help in clarifying what is involved in cults.
-Several scholars of this subject, such as Joseph Campbell (1904–1987) and Bruce Campbell, have noted that cults are associated with beliefs in a divine element in the individual – either soul, self, or true self.
+In the late nineteenth century, a number of works appeared that helped clarify what was involved in cults.
+Several scholars of this subject, such as Joseph Campbell (1904–1987) and Bruce Campbell, noted that cults are associated with beliefs in a divine element in the individual—either one’s soul, self, or true self.
 Cults are inherently ephemeral and loosely organized.
-There is a major theme in many of the recent works that shows the relationship between cults and mysticism.
-Campbell highlights two major types of cults – one mystical and the other instrumental.
-This analysis can divide the cults into being either occults or metaphysical assemblies.
+There is a major theme in many of the recent works that show the relationship between cults and mysticism.
+Campbell highlights two major types of cults: one mystical and the other instrumental.
+This analysis can divide the cults into either occult or metaphysical assemblies.

 Campbell proposes that cults are non-traditional religious groups based on belief in a divine element in the individual.
 Other than the two main types, there is also a third type – the service-oriented cult.
 Campbell states that "the kinds of stable forms which evolve in the development of religious organization will bear a significant relationship to the content of the religious experience of the founder or founders."

 Classification by origin and development

 In standard sociological typology, cults are, like sects, new religious groups.
-But, unlike sects, they can form without breaking off from another religious group, though this is by no means always the case.
+But, unlike sects, they can form without breaking off from another religious group, though this is not always the case.
 The characteristic that most distinguishes cults from sects is that they do not advocate a return to pure religion but rather promote embracing something new or something that has been completely lost or forgotten (e.g., lost scriptures or new prophecy).
-Cults are also much more likely to be led by charismatic leaders than are other religious groups, and the charismatic leaders tend to be the individuals who bring forth the new or lost component that is the focal element of the cult.
+Cults are also much more likely to be led by charismatic leaders than are other religious groups, and charismatic leaders tend to be the individuals who bring forth the new or lost component that is the focal element of the cult.

 Cults, like sects, often integrate elements of existing religious theologies, but cults tend to create more esoteric theologies synthesized from many sources.
-According to Ronald L. Johnstone, cults tend to emphasize the individual and individual peace.
+According to Ronald L. Johnstone, cults tend to emphasize individual and individual peace.

 Cults, like sects, can develop into denominations.
-As cults grow, they bureaucratize and develop many of the characteristics of denominations.
+As cults grow, they bureaucratize and create many of the characteristics of denominations.
 Some scholars are hesitant to grant cults denominational status because many cults maintain their more esoteric characteristics.
-But their closer semblance to denominations than to the cult type allows classifying them as denominations.
-Sample denominations in the US that began as cults include Christian Science and the Nation of Islam.
+However, their closer semblance to denominations than to the cult type allows them to be classified as denominations.
+Sample denominations in the U.S. that began as cults include Christian Science and the Nation of Islam.

 Cults or new religious movements

-From the second half of the 20th century, some scholars in the social scientific study of religion have advocated referring to cults as new religious movements (NRMs) – hoping to avoid the often pejorative and derogatory connotations attached to the word "cult" in popular language.
+From the second half of the 20th century, some scholars in the social scientific study of religion have advocated referring to cults as new religious movements (NRMs) hoping to avoid the often pejorative and derogatory connotations attached to the word "cult" in popular language.